sebastianbreguel/sebastianbreguel/README.md

 - 🔭 I've worked on the assistantships of
     - Calculus I 📝📚
     - Multivariable Calculus 🤓📚
+    - Introduction to Programming 💻
+    - Introduction to the Major in Computer Science 🔥💻
     - Data structures and algorithms🧠🖥️
-    - Introduction to the Major in Computer Science 🔥💻
     - Optimization Methods 📈🖥
     - Software Engineering [![Ruby](https://cdn.emojidex.com/emoji/mdpi/Ruby.png "Ruby") ](https://www.ruby-lang.org) 👨‍💻
 - 🌱 I’m currently learning about Angular and Docker.